cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/08-client.md

 #### `code-hashes`

 The `code-hashes` command allows users to query the list of code hashes of Wasm light client contracts stored in the Wasm VM via the `MsgStoreCode`.
+The code hashes are hex-encoded.

 ```shell
 simd query ibc-wasm code-hashes [flags]